-Inject your insulin at the times of day your health care team has told you to.
-If you are taking Regular (R) insulin, wait 30 to 60 minutes to eat after you give your shot.
-If you are taking Humalog or Novolog insulin, eat within 5 to 15 minutes of giving your shot, unless otherwise directed by your provider.
+Inject your insulin at the times of day your care team has told you to.

+- If you take Regular (R) insulin, wait 30 to 60 minutes to eat after you give your shot. - If you take Humalog or Novolog insulin, eat within 5 to 15 minutes of giving your shot, unless your provider tells you otherwise.